HandlerSayan/e-commerce/README.md

 **How to set it up ?**

-1. Clone the repository in VS CODE
+1. Clone the repository in VS CODE by running the command git clone <http.url>
 2. Install the dependencies, by opening each folders in their respective terminals in VS CODE
 3. Run the server